chyroshan066/docs/ReduxToolkit/retrieving-data-from-store.md

 "use client";
 ```

 We assign a variable to the "useSelector" hook by calling it which accepts function that returns the initial state or the nested key-value pair inside that state.
+The data type the "reducer" exported from store is "RootState".
+But before that we need to import "RootState" from "store.ts/store.js" file.

 ```
+import { RootState } from "@/reduxToolkit/store";

-const employeeData = useSelector((data) => data.employee.employees);
+const employeeData = useSelector((data: RootState) => data.employee.employees);
 ```

 Here, the props (i.e; "data") directly points to the "reducer" key inside our "store.ts/store.js" file and the nested key inside the "reducer" points to the initial state of the respective "slice.ts/slice.js" file.